 Coupled with an effective CCTV system, perimeter detection and protection systems help prevent criminals from gaining access to their site.

-Sensors, beams, and other detection methods are used to perimeters remain secure.
+Sensors, beams and other detection methods help ensure perimeters remain secure.

 Access control – door entry systems

-These systems operate via keyless entry, fingerprints or keypads, or key fobs.
+These systems operate via keyless entry, fingerprints, keypads, or key fobs.

 Alarms and remote alarm monitoring